Sending money to family and friends overseas? Use a safe, secure and affordable international money transfer.

 In general, your options include:

-- Bank account transfers.
-All major US banks can safely wire your funds to countries around the world.
+- Bank transfers.
+Many major US banks can safely wire your funds to countries around the world.
 Banks rely on existing links between banks and banking systems worldwide.
-However, a downside is the frustratingly high fees and weaker exchange rates you’ll receive by going through your bank.
+However, a downside is the frustratingly high fees and weaker exchange rates you’ll typically receive.

 - PayPal transfers.
 Not just for online purchases, PayPal offers transfers to more than 100 countries and supports multiple currencies.
 Its exchange rates are often better than those you’ll get from a bank but not quite as strong as rates from money transfer companies.
 PayPal calculates its transfer fee as a percentage of the amount you’re sending — meaning it’s often better for sending smaller amounts of money.